SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

   generate(depth, angleZR, 0, radius, height, x, y, z);
 }
 ```
-<figcaption>Full source code is available at the end of the page.</figcaption>

 You may have noticed we are converting the angle first to an integer and then dividing, this to avoid [floating point inaccuracies](https://www.w3schools.com/js/tryit.asp?filename=tryjs_numbers_inaccurate3).

 #### Using trigonometry to convert polar coordinates to cartesian

 We want to connect the branches by their endpoints, to do this we need to know the start point of the previous branch.
 By knowing the angle we can achieve this using [trigonometry](https://en.wikipedia.org/wiki/Trigonometry.) and update the x,y,z coordinates as we progress along the tree.
-Remember how we changed the centre of rotation?
+Remember how we changed the centre of rotation to the endpoint?
 We did this to rotate by the point each branch is connected by.

 ```jsx
 // cartesian coordinates